sanger-matteo/Bead_Tracker/README.md

 Automatic generated output (Preview End_plot) displaying the R^2 displacement (Ori_Disp) and the Bead radius, using _TC-Track.txt_ file.

 ![Plot of R^2 and Radius](../main_version/Movie_and_Images/img_Plot_Displacement_Position.png)

+To identify a bead the app uses multilevel image thresholds to find potential objects.
+The masks of those obejects are filtered to find the potential bead.
+On first frame, it will take the largest "circular" object near the center, which most likely is the trapped bead; on all following frames it will take the closest best match (by area, shape and position).
+The bead is then fitted to a circle and will be tracked as proxy of the bead.
+There is also the option to use a pseudo-Gaussian method (option: Method 2), by creating two circle that encompass the bright difraction "ring" that appears around the bead.
+The highest pixel value found in the area between the two circles are used to fit in a circle.